tklusz/SimpleDailyWallpaper/README.md

 The Python script is well commented and easily editable.
 For example, If you want to change the Wallpaper directory, only 1 line needs to be changed in the script.

 ### Compatability
-As of now, this script only works with gsettings.
+As of now, this script requires gsettings to be installed on your distro.
+This is confirmed to work with:
+ - Elementary OS (Juno and Loki)
+ - Ubuntu
 If you would like this script to work on a distribution without gsettings, please provide an alternative command you use to change your wallpaper on this issue: [#4](https://github.com/tklusz/Simple-Daily-Wallpaper/issues/4)